Julia Roberts: Public image

 Roberts has stated that she has successfully maintained a clear separation between her personal life and her acting career.
-Kaufman likened her public image to that of leading a double life, balancing her role as both a mother and one of the most recognizable faces globally.
 In 2009, a critic for The New Yorker suggested that while Roberts is a skilled actress, her technical abilities might not always match the emotional depth required for audiences to fully connect with her performances, partly due to the distance she maintains in her public persona.
-For Vulture, The Fug Girls described Roberts' public persona, which they dubbed "Julianess", as an overwhelming display of confidence and charm that at times borders on arrogance.
+For Vulture, The Fug Girls described Roberts's public persona, which they dubbed "Julianess", as an overwhelming display of confidence and charm that at times borders on arrogance.
 Natalie Finn of E! observed that the media constantly compares younger, up-and-coming actresses to Roberts in an attempt to crown a spiritual successor, which Finn declared an unfair comparison.
 Some journalists have noted reports of Roberts being challenging to work with, citing alleged conflicts with certain directors and co-stars.
-In a 2024 interview with filmmaker Richard Curtis, she finally addressed these rumors, which she attributed to conscious efforts she has made not appear overly friendly on film sets to avoid being taken advantage of and forthright personality, but maintains that she never intends to hurt others.
+In a 2024 interview with filmmaker Richard Curtis, she finally addressed these rumors, which she attributed to her forthright personality and conscious efforts she has made to not appear overly friendly on film sets in order to avoid being taken advantage of.
+She maintains that she never intends to hurt others.
 Edelstein observed that early in her career, Roberts was known for being edgy, hypersensitive, and difficult on set, though later profiles have emphasized her efforts to be seen as more down-to-earth.

-Journalists and critics have frequently commented on Roberts' physical appearance and sex appeal.
+Journalists and critics have frequently commented on Roberts's physical appearance and sex appeal.
 However, film critic Patrick Goldstein and celebrity stylist Philip Bloch stated that Roberts never fully embodied the sex symbol role, despite her attractiveness.
 Singer observed that "For a woman who became famous playing a prostitute, Roberts has maintained a surprisingly asexual onscreen persona", rarely performing sex scenes.
 People magazine has named Roberts the "World's Most Beautiful Woman" a record-breaking five times, most recently in 2017.